GarethOLeary/graph-theory-project/README.md

 3. Apply **|** last.
 4. Treat bracketed groups as individual characters.

+#### Examples
+1. Check that an email address is valid.
+2. Find phone numbers in a text file.

 ## How do regular expressions differ across implementations?

 Regex definition described at 'https://www3.ntu.edu.sg/home/ehchua/programming/howto/Regexe.html'